Malmö stad

 National minorities in Sweden

-There are five national minorities with five minority languages in Sweden:
+There are five national minorities and five minority languages in Sweden:

 • Jews and Yiddish